jdevfullstack-tutorials/display-resolution-review/README.md

 viewing distance.

-I'm not mentioning any specific distance, but the basic rule is that stretch your arm then find the correct spot there whether moving away or towards the monitor.
+I'm not mentioning any specific distance, but the basic rule is that you stretch your arm then find the correct spot there whether moving away or towards the monitor.
 It was just I came from the larger